-I could see the question on the faces of the owners of Can Dionis, a 700-year old farm in Catalonia, Spain as we sat down around a long table set up in their inner courtyard.
+I could see the question on the faces of the owners of Agroturisme Sant Dionis, a 700-year old farm that has been converted into a homestay in Catalonia, Spain as we sat down around a long table set up in their inner courtyard.
 How do you get a group of travel writers to put down their smart phones, cameras, and laptops?

 From the edges of the patio they watched us with cocked heads, puzzling over our strange behavior.
 Moments later, the wife smiled knowingly and signaled for her family to begin serving.
 To the baskets of fresh-baked bread, whose yeasty fragrance was already suffusing the air, they added plates of meaty red tomatoes, glass carafes of oil so rich it sparkled green in the sunlight, and giant chunks of farm-fresh cheese.
 Fresh-squeezed orange juice, Spanish Jamon and homemade yogurt followed.
 Last but not least, the father set a flat-pan cake coated in powdered sugar in the center of the table with a flourish.
 Neus Vila i Figareda, the director of the Visitors Bureau for the Girona Region and our guide for the day, cut into the golden crust, explaining, “This is a specialty of the house.
 I asked her to make it for us today.
 It is delicious spread with their homemade marmalade.”

 It is a well-known fact that the only way to separate travel writers from their electronic equipment is with food and this was a veritable feast!
 Tweeting stopped.
 Smart phones were laid aside.
 Facebook updates ceased and laptops were slammed shut.
 A few more cameras clicked but soon even they were silenced as we dove into the meal with gusto.